bandinopla/weightxreps-oauth/README.md

 | `error?` | `String` in case of an error |
 | `logout` | See `client.logout` above |
 | `loading` | `boolean` true if the client is busy |

+### ERRORS
+- `"user_declined"` - The user declined to grant our app authorization
+- `"user_canceled"` - User closed the popup (if you used `asPopup:true`)
+- `"must_login"` - A manual login by the user is necesary.
+Example: the refresh token is no longer valid or something...
+- `<string>` - Anything else will be a string describind the error...